andreaej/CodeReviewExercise/README.md

 3. Discuss review etiquette (Intro S.M.A.R.T)

-4. Select one of the bad examples and suggest 2-3 changes according to the S.M.A.R.T methodology discussed in lab
+4. Select one of the examples that needs work and suggest 2-3 changes according to the S.M.A.R.T methodology discussed in lab
 > [How to assign issues/reviews to team](https://help.github.com/en/articles/assigning-issues-and-pull-requests-to-other-github-users)

 > [How to review proposed code changes](https://help.github.com/en/articles/reviewing-proposed-changes-in-a-pull-request)